Guides

 170T20 → T20 → Bull3 darts

-Some scores between 100 and 170 have no possible checkout with three darts.
-These are called bogey numbers:
+Some scores between 100 and 170 are impossible to check out with three darts.
+These are called bogey numbers and smart players try to avoid leaving themselves on one:

 ⚠️